Login

 Example:

 My name is Jane Smith, and I wanted to take this opportunity to introduce myself and XYZ Process Service.
-I am a licensed process server and have been in the industry for X numbers of years.
-Our company offers regular, rush and priority service of process, court filings, private investigation and discounts for bulk serves.
-We are located in Chicago and serve within the city and many surrounding suburbs.
+I am a licensed process server and have been in the industry for X number of years.
+Our company offers regular, rush, and priority service of process, court filings, private investigation, and discounts for bulk serves.
+We are located in Chicago and serve within the city in addition to many surrounding suburbs.

 In the third paragraph, list the services your company provides.
 They should directly pertain to services that the paralegal or legal assistant will utilize.
 Remember to always include private investigation, if you offer it, in your list.